wmde/software.wikimedia.de/README.md

 For running the application, run `php -S 0:8000` in `web`.
 No need to have a real server set up.

 There are a few smoke tests that can be run with `vendor/bin/phpunit`

+### I'm a UX and allergic to PHP

+The HTML can be found in `app/templates`.
+The [Twig](http://twig.sensiolabs.org/) template engine is used.

+* `layout.html` contains the non-page-specific stuff such as menu, footer and JS/CSS loading
+* `pages/` contains one file per page, matching URL structure (plus `.html`)
+* `sections/` contains HTML that is reused on multiple pages via the Twig `include` thing

+Resources such as JS, CSS and images can be found in `web/`